dhruv2102/MS3-Recepie-Book/TESTING.md

         - Admin can edit any recipes
     6. I can edit or delete any comments
         - Admin can edit and delete comments

+## Design Logics
+To protect the website from possible hackers, some defense mechanisms were put into place.

+To do this, almost every route in `app.py` has some kind of backend validation.
+The structure of backend validation is
+- If `there is no session user` then log out
+- If `session user exists` then the user can only acccess the end points accesible to the user and not able to access any other profile.
+- Same logic was applied for add/deleteing recipes as well for admin login

 ## Bugs
 - `requests` library not imported into requirements.txt
     - For adding `requests`, I ran a `pip3 freeze --local > requirements.txt` command to generate the updated `requirements.txt` file, but in it requests library was not imported.
 This caused the Heroku app to fail.
 I then logged into Heroku logs by running the command `heroku logs --tail` to generate the logsand identified the issue from there.
 I checked the requirements file and found since requests library was present in my local system, it was not showing up when I ran `pip freeze`, I looked up the version for requests library in my system and added it to requirements.txt manually.

+- I could access other profiles even when session user was not in place by hitting the endpoint.
+    - To resolve this I added backend validation to almost every routing method

+- When we delete a category and add a category of the same name, the recipes aren't connected to the same category.
+To mitigate this, if a category is deleted, then all the recipes attached to the category would be deleted.